onyx-platform/onyx-platform.github.io/_drafts/2016-03-02-Onyx-Straps-In-For-A-Jepsening.md

 However, distributed systems are hard.
 Very hard.
-All of this power is useless if you cannot trust your system to handle partitions correctly, connection losses, killed nodes, consistency issues, etc.
+All of this power is useless if you cannot trust your system to handle partitions correctly, connection losses, killed nodes, consistency issues, and more.

 From the beginning, Onyx has had a variety of unit tests, and integration tests.
 Over time we have also added numerous property tests to the mix.